 - 1. Insert the floppy disk into the floppy disk drive.
-Click Save on the File menu. - 2.
+Click Export on the File menu, or click the icon on the tool bar. - 2.
 Prepare a formatted 1.44-MB floppy disk - 3.
 The following dialog box is displayed.
 Select the floppy disk drive in the Save box and click Save.